Signs And Symptoms Of A Sedative-Hypnotic Disorder

 Sedative-hypnotic disorder involves the usage of certain pharmaceutical drugs like benzodiazepines, barbiturates, or other sleep or antianxiety medications.
 According to the DEA, these drugs are often collectively referred to as CNS or central nervous system depressants and are one of three prescription drug abuse groups.

 Those that abuse these drugs are often have a diagnosis of sedative-hypnotic disorder for their addiction.
-Recognizing the signs and symptoms of a sedative-hypnotic disorder can be difficult, but there are a few things that you should look for before you call to learn about treatment options.
+Recognizing the signs and symptoms of a sedative-hypnotic disorder can be difficult, but there are a few things that you should look for before you call 800-598-5053 (Who Answers?) to learn about treatment options.

 A common symptom of drug abuse is when the person using develops a higher tolerance to the drug.
 As most of the drugs involved with sedative-hypnotic disorder are only accessible through a prescription, users will often go through their prescription much faster than what is expected.